danstadler-pdx/grafana-keycloak/README.md

 - Grafana will be in the role of "RP" - the party that relies on some other entity to manage authentication, and provide authorization information about the authenticated user.
 - Keycloak will be in the combined role of "OP" (OpenID Connect Provider), and "IDP" (Identity Provider).

-So Keycloak will not only provide the database of users whom we want logging in to Grafana, it will also provide the OpenID Connect API, creating/providing such things as tokens (access tokens, retry tokens, etc.), and an API which Grafana where Grafana can use these tokens in various ways.
+So Keycloak will not only provide the database of users whom we want logging in to Grafana, it will also function as the OpenID Connect Provider, creating/providing such things as tokens (access tokens, retry tokens, etc.), and an API where Grafana can use these tokens in various ways.